-The faculty of the USCSOM Greenville recognizes a responsibility to provide service to the medical school, hospital system, University, the community, and the profession.
+The faculty of the USCSOM Greenville recognizes a responsibility to provide service to the patients, medical school, hospital system, University, the community, and the profession.
 As an academic unit within the University, faculty members participate in a broad range of intellectual, social, and governance activities, and lend their professional expertise to advance their disciplines through work with outside organizations.
 In addition, faculty members extend their expertise to service activities that support their profession and their professional development, engaging in a broad range of professional and community service activities.
+Demonstrated excellence in clinical practice and commitment to the practice of medicine and delivery of health care by our clinician faculty represent high achievements in the category of service.
+Achievements in the category of service may also be counted as achievements in the areas research/scholarship and/or teaching to the extent that they meet the specified criteria in each of those two areas.

 a.
 Outstanding: Candidate will have served the department in a major administrative role (e.g., with oversight for a clinical, teaching, or research program that has multiple program elements, typically requiring supervision of the work of junior faculty or comparable personnel, or a similar major role or roles, continuing over several years, in a regional, state, or national professional organization).
 In addition, the candidate's administrative leadership will have received regional, state, or national recognition by peers.
 The candidate will have demonstrated exemplary citizenship to the School of Medicine through effective leadership and service on committees (SOM, GHS, University).